mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Second turning – Encouragement
 Third turning – Realization

 The purpose of the first turning is to recognize that there is suffering and to identify what that suffering is, how it has originated.
+In many cases, something feels wrong, but the cause and feelings are vague.
 Is it physical, mental? or physiological?
 To recognize, is like the work of a doctor when the doctor probes and presses on their patient and asks them, "If I press here does it hurt?"
 We show the doctor our problem, and this confirms that we have a problem because we are mentioning it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MTc1MzgyLDg0MTgxMzU1LC0xMjE1NT
+eyJoaXN0b3J5IjpbMTQ2MjIwNTc5NiwxMzkxNzUzODIsODQxOD
-A4MTA5LDIzNjY1MzQ2NSwxMjk2ODA0MjYsMjA0Njk4NzkxMCwt
+EzNTUsLTEyMTU1MDgxMDksMjM2NjUzNDY1LDEyOTY4MDQyNiwy
-MTQzNjczMTMzMiwtMTI4NTQ5NDc1Niw5NDg1MjE4NjIsLTEwMD
+MDQ2OTg3OTEwLC0xNDM2NzMxMzMyLC0xMjg1NDk0NzU2LDk0OD
-M1NjIyNjcsLTE5NjM4MTMyNzcsLTE1OTg3Mjg4MDksMTY0ODg4
+UyMTg2MiwtMTAwMzU2MjI2NywtMTk2MzgxMzI3NywtMTU5ODcy
-NzU2NCw5NjY2NTgzNzQsLTMyNTY4MDI5MCw4OTM0MjQ0MjMsLT
+ODgwOSwxNjQ4ODg3NTY0LDk2NjY1ODM3NCwtMzI1NjgwMjkwLD
-EwOTk3MDczMTQsLTI5MzczNzQ0NiwxMjM0MjQyMzUsNzQyNDUy
+g5MzQyNDQyMywtMTA5OTcwNzMxNCwtMjkzNzM3NDQ2LDEyMzQy
-NTQxXX0=
+NDIzNV19
 -->